 This post was originally posted for Stoptober, the annual NHS campaign to help people who want to stop smoking in the UK.
-Of course, just as many people try to quit as part of their new year goals and resolutions.
+Of course, just as many people try to quit as part of their new year goals and resolutions, on World Asthma Day or often after a bad cold or flu.

 I had been a smoker for the best part of 25-30 years and had unsuccessfully quit and restarted so many times during that period.
 On 19th October 2014, I gave up for good.